Nyama choma

-The nyama choma is a specialty of grilled goat meat.
-Roasted meat is very popular in Kenya where it is considered the national dish also in Tanzania.
-The expression nyama choma means "barbecue meat" in kiswahili.
+The nyama choma is a specialty of grilled or barbecued goat meat or cow meat.
+Roasted meat is very popular in Tanzania and Kenya, where it is considered the national dish.
+The expression nyama choma means "barbecue meat" in Kiswahili.
+Nyama choma gatherings are informal with people convening around an open fire for any special occasion and at any occasion with a grill.
+Thus it is a social custom in much of Eastern Africa.

 Preparation

+Nyama choma traditions are very different from that of a barbecue, even if the method of food preparation is much similar.

 In Kenya, goat meat is preferred, but beef is also used.

-For the authentic nyama choma, just add salt and pepper, but some people marinate it first in a mixture of onions, garlic and ground ginger, with some hot pepper and lemon juice.
+Wood and charcoal is seen as the best method to cook the meat as compared to gas grills.

 Consumption

-It is available in both roadside greasy spoons and in large restaurants.
-It is eaten with the fingers.
+It is available in both roadside inns and larger restaurants.
+It is traditionally eaten with hands.

-The side dishes are varied, but the most classic are the salad kachumbari and ugali.
+The side dishes are varied, but the most classic are salad kachumbari and ugali.